kubeflow/website/content/en/docs/components/pipelines/v2/administration/server-config.md

 +++
-title = "Server Configuration" description = "Guidance on managin your Kubeflow Pipelines instances" weight = 1
+title = "Server Configuration" description = "Guidance on managing your Kubeflow Pipelines instances" weight = 1
 +++

-By default, you can use Kubeflow Pipelines deployment manifests as provided, which aim to offer the a standard configuration for most use cases.
+By default, you can use Kubeflow Pipelines deployment manifests as provided, which aim to offer a standard configuration for most use cases.
 At the meantime, customizations are available for more advanced usage.

 When deploying Kubeflow Pipelines servers, you can pass various environment variables